mlibre/GoodChain/readme.md

 # GoodChain

-Welcome to **GoodChain**, a blockchain platform designed for both beginners and experienced, seeking simplicity and flexibility.
-Built with `TypeScript` and `LevelDB(soon)`, **GoodChain** offers a customizable environment for experimenting with consensus algorithms, including a default Simple **Proof-of-Work (PoW)** option.
+Welcome to **GoodChain**, a blockchain platform designed for both beginners and experienced users, seeking simplicity and flexibility.
+Built with `TypeScript` and `LevelDB (soon)`, **GoodChain** offers a customizable environment for experimenting with consensus algorithms, including a default Simple **Proof-of-Work (PoW)** option.

 **GoodChain** is a distributed ledger that enables secure and irreversible transactions across a peer-to-peer distributed network of nodes, ensuring the integrity of data.

 ## Key Features 🚀

-- **Pluginable Consensus**: Have fun experimenting with your consensus algorithms or try the default PoW implementation
+- **Pluginable Consensus**: Experiment with your consensus algorithms or use the default PoW implementation
-- **RESTful API**: Seamlessly integrate external systems with `GoodChain` user-friendly API
+- **RESTful API**: Seamlessly integrate external systems with `GoodChain`'s user-friendly API
 - **Wallet Management**: Efficiently manage digital wallets, track balances, and handle transactions
 - **Node Discovery and Synchronization**: Discover and sync with other nodes in the network to maintain a consistent state across the blockchain
 - **Transaction Pool**: Manage pending transactions with our built-in transaction pool